saptarsheemitra/ShoeShop-Ecom/README.md

-# The Shoe Shop
+# Sneaky
 ## About the app
 <br />
-This is a Ecommerce web application , allowing users to make purchase of products .
+This is a Ecommerce web application to sell shoes both new and first copies, allowing users to make purchase of products .
 In this cases it offers users to order shoes .

 ## Tech used